PUPIL PREMIUM & Y7 Literacy & Numeracy Catch-up Funding

 How we spent the Funding during 2017-18

 At a whole school level our priority is to ensure quality first teaching in every lesson in the first instance.
-Our pupil premium strategy also includes some strands that benefit all pupils (by definition including those who have not reached the expected standards of literacy and numeracy at KS2) and not just pupil premium students.
+Our strategy also includes some strands that benefit all pupils (by definition including those who have not reached the expected standards of literacy and numeracy at KS2).

 Evidence of impact of our strategy during 2017-18